hitvisc/hitvisc/TUTORIAL-en.md

 Resources are computing nodes (personal computers or workstations, servers, computing clusters) used to perform calculations (modeling, molecular docking) for virtual screening.
 To solve the general problem of virtual screening, the complete database of ligands is divided into parts, forming tasks for a computing node, within which it performs molecular docking of a small number of ligands against the` target.
 There are three types of resources allocated in the system:
 - Test resources – highly reliable and affordable computing resources, provided by the system and used in a limited mode to test project settings,
-- Private resources – resources added by the user from his own available ones and used as a priority for calculating the user's projects; when choosing a closed or private project, calculations can only be performed using private resources,
+- Private resources – resources added by the user from his own available ones;
-- Publicly available resources – resources of other users of the system, marked as publicly available, resources of volunteers; publicly available resources can only be used by open projects, information about the results of which is available to all users of the system.
+- Publicly available resources – resources of other users of the system, marked as publicly available, resources of volunteers.
 To manage resources, select the appropriate section in the menu bar.

 ![image](https://github.com/user-attachments/assets/d3c3840c-8074-418b-8487-388464fd24bd)